 About this type of agreement

-NDA tends to be used more commonly when buying or selling a business or another asset such as a property, reflecting the parties intention not to disclose details of the terms of the sale or purchase.
+The term NDA tends to be used more commonly when buying or selling a business or another asset such as a property, reflecting the parties intention not to disclose details of the terms of the sale or purchase.

 However, these type of agreements can be used for many purposes.

-When to use one
+When to use an NDA

 When you need to share sensitive information with someone, but don't want the information to be spread or used beyond your control, you can use a confidentiality agreement to agree the terms under which they can disclose it.

 The agreement specifies what information you wish to protect and the extent (if any) to which the recipient of the information can share or use it.
 If the agreement is broken, or if there is a threat of breach, legal action can be taken.